 The story of the initial years, of being cheated for the land price.
 Dealing with working on an absolutely new concept in an absolutely ambiguous situation.
 After all, what do you do with so much of barren land and nothing as your support system?
 I would like to sit with Ananthu again and explore their journey.
 Because their ND journey is documented, but I want to know about the personal journeys that they had to tread, to create such a concept.

-Team at ND is working primarily in five key areas:
+The team at ND is working primarily in five key areas.

-Eco-restoration: Allowing the earth to create a cover for itself, with a belief that earth is alive just like us and has the power to regenerate for itself.
+- Eco-restoration: Allowing the earth to create a cover for itself.
+With a belief that earth is alive just like us and has the power to regenerate itself.

 ND is a completely Saatvik place, where a conscious effort is made to keep the Rajsik and Tamsik elements away.
-In that kind of an environment you feel one with nature and one with yourself.
+In that kind of an environment, you feel one with nature and one with yourself.
 This is an environment that makes you question a lot of things that you are doing without questioning.
 It forces you to think about your purpose of existence.
-The biggest question that I had in mind was, why we complicate our lives so much, when everything we need is available right there with the nature, why we keep running after all the gadgets and collecting all that we really do not need.
-I got reminded of my Bhutan visit, where there were no garment stores and people weaved their own clothes, and everyone there was as well dressed as people in any other part of the world.
+The biggest question that I had in mind was, why we complicate our lives so much.
+When everything we need is available right there with nature.
+Why we keep running after all the gadgets and collecting all that we really do not need.
+I got reminded of my Bhutan visit, where there were no garment stores and people weaved their own clothes.
+And everyone there was as well dressed as people in any other part of the world.

 Though Navadarshanam does not encourage more people visiting it.
 At least not more than what it can handle.
 But if this post rings a bell somewhere, it is definitely a place to visit while you are in Bangalore.